Membrane Laboratory at NMBU advances artificial membranes and separation processes to secure clean water and sustainable Critical Raw Materials.

 Research infrastructure

-Our research infrastructure supports advanced experimentation and encourages interdisciplinary collaboration in membrane technology.
+The Membrane Laboratory’s research infrastructure supports advanced experimentation and fosters interdisciplinary collaboration in membrane technology.

 Particle analysis